snpsuen/URLShortenMongoStateful/README.md

 The only other code change occurred to the Flask frontend app.py, where the the @app.before_first_request hook has been dropped.

-The deployment procedure is exactly the same as my ealier repo, https://github.com/snpsuen/URLShortenStateful.
+The deployment procedure is exactly the same as my earlier repo, https://github.com/snpsuen/URLShortenStateful.
 Just use the docker image urlshortenstateful:v2 and kubectl apply -f the yaml manifests from THIS repo.